What keywords does your site rank for? Where can you find your Google Analytics keywords? Is there a good Google Analytics keyword tracker tool?

 This is an awesome report, as it helps you see at-a-glance how users are finding your site in Google search.
 It takes your Google keyword analytics and puts them right into your easily accessible WordPress dashboard.

-Want this report?
+Want to see this keyword report in WordPress?
 Get started with MonsterInsights now.

-2. How to Check Keyword Rankings in Google Analytics 4
+2. How to Check Keywords in Google Analytics 4

-Now, find the Search Console card under Collections and click Edit collection.
+Now, you should see the Search Console card under Collections.

-Next, find the three dots on the Search Console card and click that to show more options.
+Next, click the three dots on the Search Console card to show more options.
 Click Publish.

 That’s it!
 You should now have a new Search Console section in your navigation:

-Now, head to the Queries report and scroll down to the table to find your search terms, how many clicks they got from search, impressions, click-through rate, and average search position (rank).
+Now, head to the Queries report and scroll down to the table to find the search terms people used to find your site, how many clicks and impressions each keyword got from search, click-through rate, and average search position (rank).

 Now, let’s see how to view search engine keywords in your Google Search Console account.

-3. View Your Site’s Keywords in Your Search Console Account
+3. View Your Site’s Keywords in Google Search Console

-First, you’ll need to go to Search Console and sign in with your account.
+First, you’ll need to go to Google Search Console and sign in with your account.

 Then click on Search results in the menu on your left.
 Here you can see a graphical representation of your total clicks, impressions, average click-through rate (CTR), and position.